upsidedownlabs/Chords-Web/README.md

   - [X] **Raspberry Pi Pico Support**: Release Raspberry Pi Pico support for Chords.
 It works seamlessly with the new Heart BioAmp Candy.
 Share your favorite board in the comments, and we'll aim to include it in future updates.
   - [ ] **Arduino Nano Support** Add support for Nano board which supports up to 8 channels.

-- [ ] **Improve Recording Functionality** : Resolve delays in updating the canvas count to ensure the downloaded file shows accurate values instantly.
-Ensure smooth recording performance for durations exceeding 5 minutes without any lag or errors.